MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- What makes domain generalization hard? [[paper]](https://arxiv.org/abs/2206.07802)
+  - Spandan Madan, Li You, Mengmi Zhang, Hanspeter Pfister, Gabriel Kreiman.
+  - Key Word: Domain Generalization; Scene Context.
+  - <details><summary>Digest</summary> While several methodologies have been proposed for the daunting task of domain generalization, understanding what makes this task challenging has received little attention.
+Here we present SemanticDG (Semantic Domain Generalization): a benchmark with 15 photo-realistic domains with the same geometry, scene layout and camera parameters as the popular 3D ScanNet dataset, but with controlled domain shifts in lighting, materials, and viewpoints.
+Using this benchmark, we investigate the impact of each of these semantic shifts on generalization independently.

+- Pareto Invariant Risk Minimization. [[paper]](https://arxiv.org/abs/2206.07766)
+  - Yongqiang Chen, Kaiwen Zhou, Yatao Bian, Binghui Xie, Kaili Ma, Yonggang Zhang, Han Yang, Bo Han, James Cheng.
+  - Key Word: Invariant Learning; Multi-Task Learning.
+  - <details><summary>Digest</summary> Despite the success of invariant risk minimization (IRM) in tackling the Out-of-Distribution generalization problem, IRM can compromise the optimality when applied in practice.
+The practical variants of IRM, e.g., IRMv1, have been shown to have significant gaps with IRM and thus could fail to capture the invariance even in simple problems.
+Moreover, the optimization procedure in IRMv1 involves two intrinsically conflicting objectives, and often requires careful tuning for the objective weights.
+To remedy the above issues, we reformulate IRM as a multi-objective optimization problem, and propose a new optimization scheme for IRM, called PAreto Invariant Risk Minimization (PAIR).

 - Invariant Structure Learning for Better Generalization and Causal Explainability. [[paper]](https://arxiv.org/abs/2206.06469)
   - Yunhao Ge, Sercan Ö. Arik, Jinsung Yoon, Ao Xu, Laurent Itti, Tomas Pfister.
   - Key Word: Causal Structure Discovery; Explainability; Invariant Learning.